-The content of the draft strategy was collated through engagement and consultation with the aquaculture sector, by listening to the challenges the sector face, potential opportunities and how these can be capitalised.
+The content of the strategy was collated through engagement and consultation with the aquaculture sector, by listening to the challenges the sector face, potential opportunities and how these can be capitalised.
 From these consultations, four main strategic priorities were developed:

 - Research and Innovation